Princess & Frog Splash Mountain Ride Reimagining: Closure Timeline & Concept Art

 For one thing, the lethargic pace of TRON Lightcycle run is deliberate.
 At first, Disney moved at a snail’s pace on that to spread CapEx costs out over multiple fiscal years.
 Then came the closure and uncertainty about travel thereafter, which resulted in a pause and slow restart.

+However, if the company wanted that roller coaster finished 2 or even 3 years ago, they could’ve made it happen.
+They didn’t, so it didn’t.
 The point is that TRON Lightcycle Run is a poor comparison because it’s prolonged timeline was deliberate from the outset, and not a showcase of how slowly construction necessarily occurs at Walt Disney World or Disneyland.
-(Just look how much faster they hustle when DVC contracts can be sold!)

 Converting Maelstrom into Frozen Ever After took a bit more time, but still occurred in under two years.
 That attraction might be the better comparison, as both are boat rides that will require new staging, the replacement of numerous show scenes, and more.
 (I’d be curious to hear from accountants about the depreciation rules for new builds v. renovations, as I suspect that comes into play with all of these projects.)

-To me, this seems like a savvy move all around.
+Repurposing Splash Mountain’s Audio Animatronics is a savvy move all around.
 It’ll allow redevelopment costs and budget to be allocated towards other components of the project, potentially shorten the construction timeline, and might blunt some of the fan outrage.
 Those ‘supporting player’ musical critters are beloved and themselves totally noncontroversial, so that seems like a win all around.

 This is also reminiscent of both Mission Breakout and Frozen Ever After, which use a mix of screens and Audio Animatronics.
 All of these things are fabricated and staged off-site, and then installed inside the attraction when the time is right.
+Imagineers have been doing a ton of work off-site before Splash Mountain even closed.

-It’s not like Imagineers have to wait for Splash Mountain to close, and then go inside and start building a bunch of AAs and screens with hammers and chisels (or whatever tools are used for making that stuff–I’m not a scientist).
+It’s not like they were waiting for that, and then finally go inside for the first time and start building a bunch of AAs and screens with hammers and chisels (or whatever tools are used for making that stuff–I’m not a scientist).
 In other words, construction crews don’t need to wait before starting work on the Princess and the Frog ride.
 That work has already begun.

-Nevertheless, I am still somewhat skeptical that Tiana’s Bayou Adventure will open in 2024.
+With all of that said, I am still somewhat skeptical that Tiana’s Bayou Adventure will open in 2024.
 I’m downright doubtful that it’ll debut by the June 30, 2024 date listed on the above permit.
 Even though it would make sense to open a log flume ride in the summer, there’s a lot of work to be done here.
 On top of that, the existing Splash Mountain infrastructure could need more work than is presently known.

 Walt Disney Imagineers have been frequent travelers to Louisiana while conducting extensive research to ensure Tiana’s Bayou Adventure preserves the heart and soul of the city that inspired Princess Tiana’s story.